kiltandcode/kiltandcode.com/_posts/2021-04-13-creating-a-web-api-using-only-the-net-cli-and-visual-studio-code.md

     caption='Rename the auto-generated class'
 %}

-We'll also add in the code to call the *'DiceRoller'* NuGet package and pass in our desired parameters.
-There's also an interface being used that'll come in later when we use dependency injection in the Web API.
+We'll also add in the code to call the **'DiceRoller'** NuGet package and pass in our desired parameters.
+There's also an interface being used that will come in later when we use dependency injection in the web API.

 ```csharp
 using Dice;